Endless Descent (1989)

 Meanwhile, the other team of three runs into trouble.
 They enter a section of the caverns where the walls are dotted with manhole-sized cavities.
 From out of these emerge mutant Killer Worms!
 They cut loose with their guns, blasting the emerging worms in bloody puffs, but there are too many of them.
 One guy takes a bite to the head and has to be put out of his misery by another (a particularly gory exploding-head shot).
 Another dude looses a leg to a worm's teeth and then dies from blood loss and shock.
 The last survivor (a tough abrasive chick named Ana, who is clearly modeled on Vasquez from Aliens) is also presumed dead when her radio signal is lost.

 Firefight!
 Where is Hicks and his shotgun?
-Wait, "Hicks" "Wick", is there a connection?
-Why did I just now notice this?

 Wick's team makes it back to the cavern with the sub, running like madmen through the darkly-lit tunnels as they hear the last dying moments of the other team on their radios.
 They jump in the boat and row across to the sub.
 At the last moment one guy is lost to a mutant Killer Eel, which swoops out of the water to wrap itself around the guy and munch on him until blood taints the water.

-More running and shooting, good thing they have these handy computer displays.
+Good thing they have these handy computer displays.

 The Mutant Eel!